loganpkg/spot/README.md

 1 -- e --> 2
 ```

-A new end node is created, and is attached using an epsilon transition.
+A new end node is created and is attached using an epsilon transition.
 This is required so that the end node has no transitions coming out of it
 (as each fragment must be a stand-alone valid NFA under this method).
 The epsilon is used so that no new filters (criteria) are introduced
 by adding this node.

 A *loop-back* is made allowing `a` to be matched more than once.
 Note that to
-get to the end, `a` must be traversed at least once, so zero length matches
+get to the end, `a` must be traversed at least once, so zero-length matches
 will not occur with this NFA.

 It does not matter the structure of the operand, the same cookie-cutter
-changes will be made by this operator, as only the start and end node of
+changes will be made by this operator, as only the start and end nodes of
-the operand NFA fragment play a role in the extension of it.
+the operand NFA fragment plays a role in the extension of it.

 Zero or one operator `?`: